-To determine whether you are required to submit corrections on magnetic media, see Magnetic Media/Electronic Reporting on page 1 and in Pub.
+To determine whether you are required to submit corrections electronically or on magnetic media, see Electronic/Magnetic Media Reporting beginning on page 1 and Pub.
 1187.

-Note: If you fail to correct Form(s) 1042-S, you may be subject to a penalty.
+If you fail to correct Form(s) 1042-S, you may be subject to a penalty.
 See Penalties on page 11.